You may wish to see an introduction to this section with a map of the area first.

 (left) Coat of arms of Capena; (centre) Palazzo dei Monaci; (right) stairs of Palazzo dei Monaci

-the last records about the town date back to the time of Emperor Aurelian (270-75).
-In 1952, few miles east of Leprignano, evidence of Lucus Feroniae, an ancient shrine of the inhabitants of Capena, was found and near it the remains of a small town and of Villa dei Volusii, a Roman villa.
+the last records about the town date back to the time of Emperor Aurelian (270-275).
+In 1952 evidence of Lucus Feroniae, an ancient shrine of the inhabitants of Capena, was found few miles east of Leprignano, and near it the remains of a small town and of Villa dei Volusii, a Roman villa.

 In 1933 Leprignano was renamed Capena, but its coat of arms retains a reference to the old name: a small hare (in Italian: lepre).
-The medieval town belonged to Monastero di S. Paolo fuori le Mura (also Civitella S. Paolo and Riano belonged to that abbey).
+The medieval town belonged to Monastero di S. Paolo fuori le Mura, similar to Civitella S. Paolo and Riano.

 (left) Roman inscription in the Town Hall (it comes from the Forum of ancient Capena and it celebrates Varia Italia, a priestess of a Temple to Ceres and Venus); (centre) Roman column and statue; (right) S. Salvatore painting in (new) S. Michele Arcangelo

 Very few people live in the old medieval burg; modern buildings and churches are spread along the road linking Capena with Via Flaminia and memories of the past have been moved to new locations.

 (above) S. Leone: medieval reliefs; (below) inscription in old S. Michele Arcangelo celebrating Pope Sixtus IV

 Leprignano belonged to Monastero di S. Paolo until 1818; then it was included in the administrative and fiscal system of the Papal State.

 (left) Run down XVIIth century building; (centre) Torre dell'Orologio; (right) a restored house